MKaivola/Enron_Aktia/README.md

 # A note on email parsing
 In some of the emails, the email parser encountered Unicode errors.
 For the moment, these bytes are replaced.

+# Assumptions on emails
+We calculate repeating recipients in the recipient headers as unique emails.
+Thus it can be that some emails are counted twice.